The Terminus Agenda: Synopsis

 Deathstroke's identity had been exposed to the public thanks to him murdering his therapist in Arkham Asylum and Commissioner Gordon orders a manhunt on Deathstroke.
 Damian Wayne (leader of Teen Titans) tries to convince Jericho to betray his father, but fails.
-Damian Wayne has dreams of Deathstroke killing his teammates (Wallace West, Roundhouse, Emiko Queen, Djinn [a 1400 year old genie], and Crush, the daughter of Lobo) and the next day he plans to take down Deathstroke for killing the mother of his close friend Sophie Evans.
-The next day, the Teen Titans attempt to masquerade as Deathstroke's barber but Deathstroke sees through the illusion but the Teen Titans manage to overload his Suit and Damian stabs Deathstroke with a knife that has paralytic venom.
+Damian has dreams of Deathstroke killing his teammates (Ace West, Roundhouse, Emiko Queen, Djinn, and Crush) and the next day he plans to take down Deathstroke for killing the mother of his close friend Sophie Evans.
+The next day, the Teen Titans attempt to masquerade as Deathstroke's barber, but Deathstroke sees through the illusion.
+The Teen Titans manage to overload his suit and Damian stabs Deathstroke with a knife containing paralytic venom.
 Damian takes Deathstroke to his prison, but just then Kid Flash shows up due to him putting a tracer on Deathstroke.

 Kid Flash is shocked and angry that Damian Wayne locked up every criminal they took down in his own prison, and finds out that Emiko Queen also knows about the secret prison.
-Kid Flash believes villains can turn their life around but Emiko Queen and Damian disagree saying that Deathstroke is too dangerous to be left alive.
+Kid Flash believes villains can turn their life around but Emiko and Damian disagree saying that Deathstroke is too dangerous to be left alive.
 Jericho is revealed to have finally sold out Deathstroke to the Teen Titans, and Deathstroke escapes his confines and tells Robin that he will fix Robin by making Damian kill him.
-Damian Wayne wakes up from another nightmare and all the villains in his prison escape thanks to Deathstroke.
+Damian wakes up from another nightmare and all the villains in his prison escape thanks to Deathstroke.

 Atomic Skull, Black Mask, Brother Blood, Swerve, Gizmo, and Onomatopoeia try to attack Damian but Deathstroke regains his Ikon Armor and saves him.
-Deathstroke leaves and the rest of the Teen Titans round up the bad guys.
+Deathstroke leaves and the rest of the Teen Titans round up the villains.
 When Swerve is about to escape, Swerve realizes that Damian Wayne infected the criminals with a toxin that in case they escaped, they will die and Deathstroke released the villains on purpose.
 Deathstroke tries explaining that Damian is just like him, and Emiko Queen shoots an arrow at Deathstroke's eye, killing him.
 The Teen Titans are angry at Damian Wayne keeping secrets and they all get in a fight, and during the scuffle Lobo appears.